 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact the doctor or pharmacist.

-PRECAUTIONS: Before receiving the vaccine, tell the doctor or pharmacist if you are allergic to it; or to any other vaccine; or to neomycin or polymyxin B; or if you have any other allergies.
+PRECAUTIONS: Before receiving the vaccine, tell the health care professional if you are allergic to it; or to any other vaccine; or to neomycin or polymyxin B; or if you have any other allergies.
 This product may contain inactive ingredients (such as latex), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before receiving this vaccination, tell the doctor or pharmacist your medical history, especially of: current fever/illness, bleeding/blood clotting problems (such as hemophilia, low platelets), immune system problems (such as HIV infection), cancer, brain/nervous system disorders (such as seizures), history of Guillain-Barre syndrome.
+Before receiving this vaccination, tell the health care professional your medical history, especially of: current fever/illness, bleeding/blood clotting problems (such as hemophilia, low platelets), immune system problems (such as HIV infection), cancer, brain/nervous system disorders (such as seizures), history of Guillain-Barre syndrome.